Harvey Bullock (character): Post-Crisis

 Several years later, Bullock is made detective.
 He again works closely with Gordon, as part of a small crew of people Gordon knows he can trust.
 This group includes Maggie Sawyer, Harvey Dent, and Detective Cohen as they try to bring down Sal Maroni.
-Though Gordon knows of and has recordings of Bullock's brutality against suspects, he brings him in because the man has never accepted bribes.
-The events surrounding this squad work around the events of Batman: The Long Halloween.
-Bullock and the group are then joined by Crispus Allen, and together they take down a gathering of Gotham's "freaks", such as the Joker, Clayface and Scarecrow.
-Later Bullock is partnered with Renee Montoya and they both become very loyal to each other.
-For a time Bullock works with the international spy agency Checkmate.
-They confront threats ranging from counterfeiters to cult-terrorists.
-He has a rocky relationship with those above him, such as defying intelligence expert Amanda Waller over the proposed murder of heroic vigilante Black Thorn.
+Though Gordon knows of and has recordings of Bullock's brutality against suspects, he brings him in because Bullock has never accepted bribes.
+Bullock and the group are joined by Crispus Allen, and together they take down a gathering of Gotham's "freaks", such as the Joker, Clayface, and Scarecrow.
+For a time, Bullock works with the international spy agency Checkmate.